prmacedoandrade/spring-producer/README.md

 # spring-producer
-Project used to study RabbitMQ
+Old project used to study RabbitMQ

 To run the project: